 Asha Mungara, HR and Compliance Director

-This question gives an idea of the factors involved in a candidate’s decision.
-For example, perhaps the candidate needs to consult his or her family, already has offers on the table, or isn’t able to leave a current role just yet.
+This HR leader's favorite interview question gives an idea of the factors involved in a candidate’s decision.
+For example, perhaps the candidate needs to consult his or her family, already has offers on the table, or isn’t able to leave their current role just yet.

 Yvonne Reinke, VP of HR

 Interviews show candidates at their most polished, but asking this question can help you get a sense of how candidates might handle situations that don’t go their way.

 9. What interested you about your prior company?
 What interests you about our company?

 Each employee has a unique career path.
 This HR manager's interview question digs into what attracted them to prior roles—as well as what makes your current role a good fit right now.

 10. Why do you consider yourself a suitable candidate for this position?